DataCueCo/datacue-help/docs/guide/products.md

 ![](/media/product-section-type-grid-slider-.jpg)

 \
-**Showcases titles**:the titles of your carousels can be changed whenever you want from your DataCue Control Panel.
+**Showcases titles**: the titles of your carousels can be changed whenever you want from your DataCue Control Panel.

 **Prioritise discounts**: This is quite useful, for example: when we are on sale.
 You can select this option at: DataCue Control Panel> Settings> Prioritise discounts.
 It will show to the users those items that have sales.
 Leave the discount at zero if you don't want to prioritise discounts.